opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 Windows NT was the first operating system to fully embrace UCS-2 and to set `sizeof(wchar_t) == 2`.

-Since 2001, UCS-2 has been superseeded by UCS-4, and some non-Windows systems define `sizeof(wchar_t) == 4`, but the idea of using 4 times more memory to store text was not acceptable for most of us, so someone had to invent a better way
+Since 2001, UCS-2 has been superseeded by UCS-4, and some non-Windows systems define `sizeof(wchar_t) == 4`, but the idea of using 4 times more memory to store text was not acceptable for most of us, so someone had to invent a better way.

 # Unicode encodings